tc39/proposal-ses/README.md

 only decrement the counter and see the result.
 By using her `counter` variable Alice can do both.

 If Alice's code above is normal JavaScript code, then she does not achieve this goal.
-Bill or Joan could say `change.__proto__` to access and poison Alice's prototypes, and to interact with each other in ways Alice did not intend to enable.
-The API surface that Alice exposed to Bill and Joan was not _defensive_, it did not protect itself and Alice from Bill and Joan's misbehavior.
+For example, Bill or Joan could use the expression `change.__proto__` to access and poison Alice's prototypes, and to interact with each other in ways Alice did not intend to enable.
+The API surface that Alice exposed to Bill and Joan was not _defensive_; it did not protect itself and Alice from Bill and Joan's misbehavior.

 Alice's code above is properly defensive if it is evaluated in a realm descendant from an immutable root realm.
 Alice places Bill and Joan in